I had rather be on my farm than be emperor of the world. ~George Washington

 One day Jim and I hatched a plan to outsmart the pigeons; we both raised Caine inside the barn and tried to shoot them BEFORE they flew out.
 In our “exuberance” we managed to hit the roof several times aerating it for extra ventilation and future rain showers.
 Pa Kettle, being Pa Kettle, didn’t raise his voice or lose his temper.
 He just made us go up on the barn roof with him for the necessary repairs.
 Pa had a ladder that would make a fireman green with envy, easily reaching the edge of the barn roof.
 Now up there, Jim and I clung to the ladder in terror, hanging on like the plane was going down.
 Our obvious discomfort fairly amused Pa who chuckled happily while he patched up the roof.
 Needless to say we never implemented that shooting strategy again.

 After we addressed the pigeon problem, we would tackle another source of irritation for Pa.
 The corn cribs and grain silos near the barn were plagued by rabbits that would feed all night on Pa’s grain and then rest during the day nearby.
-Keeping in mind our morning of terror on the barn roof; we loaded our shotguns with number 8 shot to avoid any damage to the silos and cribs.
+After the incident leading to our morning of terror on the barn roof; we loaded our shotguns with number 8 shot to avoid any damage to the silos and cribs.
 After popping a few bunnies, we would drop them off with Ma who would let out a cackle and throw them into her porch storage bin.
 Later in the day she would clean them and at some point in the future they would be on the menu.

 Having put the pigeons and rabbits on notice, we now got down to the business of what we came for….pheasant hunting.
 Pa’s farm and the adjacent area was home to a nice population of wild ring necks who were fat, colorful and cagy.
 Normally hunting pheasants without a dog is an effort in futility, however with so many birds in and around the farm we were always able to flush plenty of them ourselves.
 We’d walk to the end of the farm and work a hedgerow next to a corn or soybean field.
 The birds would run along ahead, but one of us would be positioned at the end of the hedgerow, while the other would walk through the hedgerow pushing the birds along.
 Both of us would usually get plenty of shooting when the surprised birds flushed at the end of said hedgerow.
 We’d work each hedgerow on the farm throughout the day.
 During the years we hunted Ma and Pa Kettle’s farm, private property in Illinois had no wild game limit so we could take as many as we wanted.